msainsburydale/NeuralBayesEstimators/README.md

 The fast construction of neural Bayes estimators requires graphical processing units (GPUs).
 Hence, although the code in this repository will run without a GPU (i.e., it will run on the CPU), we recommend that the user run this code on a workstation with a GPU.
 Note that running the "quick" version of the code (see below) is still fast even on the CPU, so the code can still be tested without a GPU.

 The Red-Sea application study of Section 4 is memory intensive; at least 128GB of of CPU RAM (or RAM + swap) is needed to run the full (i.e., non "quick") version of this study.
-If this is an issue, please comment out the line containing `bash sh/RedSea.sh` in the replication script, `sh/all.sh`.
-(Comments in `.sh` files are made with `#`.)
+If this is an issue, please comment out the line containing `bash sh/RedSea.sh` in the replication script (see below).

 ### Reproducing the results

 The replication script is `sh/all.sh`, invoked using `bash sh/all.sh` from the top level of this repository.
+Alternatively, Windows users may use `bat\run_all.bat`.
 For all studies, the replication script will automatically train the neural estimators, generate estimates from both the neural and likelihood-based estimators, and populate the `img` and `results` folders with the figures and results of the manuscript.

 The nature of our experiments means that the run time for reproducing the results of the manuscript is substantial (2-3 days in total).
 When running the replication script, the user will be prompted with an option to quickly establish that the code is working by using a small number of parameter configurations and epochs.
 Our envisioned workflow is to establish that the code is working with this "quick" option, clear the populated folders by simply entering `bash sh/clear.sh`, and then run the code in full (possibly over the weekend).

 Note that the replication script is clearly presented and commented; hence, one may easily "comment out" sections to produce a subset of the results.
-(Comments in `.sh` files are made with `#`.)
+(Comments in `.sh` files are made with `#`, while comments in `.bat` files are made using `::`.)

 #### Minor reproducibility difficulties